CARRIXK/flipping-genius/README.md

 ## Credits

-## Credits

-This project wouldn't have been possible without the support and contributions of the following individuals and resources:
+This project would not have been possible without the support and contributions of the following individuals and resources:

-### Contributors
+### Contributors-Development Team

+Flipping Genius is a collaborative effort developed by:

-- Carrick Entvistle - Initial development and project lead ([LinkedIn](https://www.linkedin.com/in/nils-lugner))
+- Carrick Entwistle - Project lead, Initial development and testing ([LinkedIn]https://linkedin.com/in/carrick-entwistle))
-- David Coles
+- David Coles - Initial development, Frontend, UIX and testing/debugging ([LinkedIn] https://linkedin.com/in/davidcolesuk))
-  -Nils Lugner
+- Nils Lugner - Cards and UI, testing, Revenue Generation ([LinkedIn](https://www.linkedin.com/in/nils-lugner))
-- Josh Williams
+- Josh Williams - Sound effects and UI,

 ### Special Thanks

-- Dev2**Carrick Entvistle** - Project management
-- Dev 1**David Coles** - User interface design and front-end development
-- Dev3 Nils Lugner - Images and UI testing
-- Dev4 Josh Williams - Sound and UI
+**Carrick Entwistle** Providing feedback and suggestions .**David Coles** for his invalueable Javascript effort.

 ### Resources

 - [OpenAITeach Print](https://www.teachprint.com/) - For providing Flash card images used in this project
 - [Pixlr](https://pixlr.com/) - For providing free image convertion used in the project
 - [Font Awesome](https://fontawesome.com/) - For the icons used in the project

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Contact

-For any questions or feedback, please contact us at [email@example.com](mailto:email@example.com).

-[GitHub Copilot](https://copilot.github.com) was used to create the game's logo, accelerate development, and assist with debugging.
+- [GitHub Copilot](https://copilot.github.com) was used to create the game's logo, accelerate development, and assist with debugging.

 ## Future Enhancements